storageos/storageos.github.io/_docs/install/iso.md

 ### Confirm SSH has been installed and Docker containers are running

-1. To connect to an ISO install StorageOS node, simply ssh from the terminal.
+Connect to the StorageOS node using `ssh`.

 When you connect for the first time you will be asked to accept the ECDSA key from the remote host.
 Type `yes` to accept.

     ```bash
     StorageOS:storageos julian$ ssh -l storageos storageos-03